 Founded in 1858, Iowa State University is a school with a reputation for being innovative and groundbreaking at its core.
 Not only was the university coeducational from the very beginning, but it was also the country’s first designated land-grant institution.
 Today, the school is home to nearly 300 different programs of study, many of which are offered at the graduate level.

-The Master of Science in economics at Iowa State University is designed for students who are interested in pursuing eventual Ph.D. diplomas in economics or agricultural economics at Iowa State University.
+The master’s in economics at Iowa State University is designed for students who are interested in pursuing eventual Ph.D. diplomas in economics or agricultural economics at Iowa State University.
 However, it can also be completed as a stand-alone program.
-Most students will complete their degree requirements in as little as a year and a half to two years.
+Most students will complete their advanced degree requirements in as little as a year and a half to two years.

 You can also choose to concentrate your studies in a certain niche.
-The most common fields for concentration include agricultural marketing, human resources, industrial organization, finance, and agricultural policy.
+The most common fields for concentration include:

 Florida State University

 A public research institution in Tallahassee, FL, Florida State University is home to 16 individual colleges along with 100 centers, institutes, labs, and facilities with 360 programs of study.
-It’s ranked as one of the best public universities in the United States by the U.S. News & World Report, too, meaning you’ll find not just a variety of programs here, but a variety of high-quality programs to boot.
+You’ll find not just a variety of programs here, but a variety of high-quality programs to boot.

-The Master of Science in economics at Florida State is offered by the College of Social Sciences and Public Policy.
-It awards more than $25,000 per year in scholarships and is a degree consisting of 30 total credit hours of study.
+The Master’s in applied economics at Florida State is offered by the College of Social Sciences and Public Policy.
+This graduate program consists of 30 total credit hours of study and takes just one year to complete.
 You’ll benefit from small class sizes and an excellent career placement rate as you learn how to both analyze and communicate economic data to stakeholders.
+Graduate students are encouraged to complete an internship for credit to gain experience.

 Rice University